ermanduran95/Product-Illustrator/README.md

 # Product Recommender
-  Product-Recommender aims to store data in side-bar in order to present to user.
+  Product-Recommender aims to store products in side-bar in order to present to user.
 Side-bar guides users to see what products they have lastly visited.
 Thus, instead of going through history to find products' link, they can easily reach in side-bar under favor of Product-Recommender.

 ![](img/sample.png)